glasson/NotAvito/README.md

 # NotAvito
-it is really not avito
+it is really not avito ok